-MEDICAL SPECIALTIES - OTHERS
+MEDICAL SPECIALTIES - OTHER HEALTHCARE PROFESSIONALS

 One of the most important decisions you will make during medical school is which specialty to choose.
 Many factors go into this decision, including your personal history, your clinical interests, your experience during rotations, the duration of the training involved, as well as financial and lifestyle considerations.
 You may choose to become a doctor or other roles to pursue your passion in the health sector.